-New Species: It must be a species not previously captured or recorded Intelligence: The more intelligent it is, the more valuable.
-Niche: The higher its position on the food chain, the more 01 valuable it is.
-Size: The bigger it is, the more valuable.
-Distance: The farther away from Arth, the greater the lifeform's value.
+New Species: It must be a species not previously captured or recorded.
+Intelligence: The more intelligent it is, the more valuable.
+Niche: The higher its position on the food chain, the more valuable it is.
+Size: Distance: The bigger it is, the more valuable.
+The farther away from Arth, the greater the lifeform's value.

-Note that you cannot capture flying or floating lifeforms.
+Note: You cannot capture live flying or floating lifeforms.